There is a diagonal mirror in the TUB used to direct light

 into the science instrument, guide camera, both or neither.

 The four positions for the diagonal mirror can be selected

-from the sdiagmir_fe program. sdiagmir_fe is started by clicking
+from the sdiagmir_fe program. sdiagmir_fe is started by typing

 - Position 1 puts the diagonal mirror out of the light path,

 - Position 2 puts a full surface flat mirror into the beam, which

 diverts all the light to the guide camera for field acquisition; no